The Bradleys Head walk – either the short walk around the headland or longer on to Chowder Bay – deserves to be more popular.

 And once you understand the stories of Bradleys Head, the walk near Taronga Zoo takes on another, more rewarding dimension.

 Car: There are less than 20 car parking spaces at Bradleys Head and you’ll pay $8 NPWS park entry fee.

 There is much more parking at Taronga Zoo, where you’ll pay $18 and have to walk down a fairly steep hill.

 Public Transport: Regular ferries from Circular Quay service Taronga Zoo.
 It’s a 12 minute ride across the harbour.
 The route is frequented by public ferries where an Opal Card is valid, as well as ferries with tour commentary and Taronga Zoo ticket inclusions.

-The M30 bus from the city will take you directly there in 30 – 45 minutes.
+The M30 bus from the city will take you directly to the Zoo in 30 – 45 minutes, although it’s far less scenic (and longer) than the ferry across Sydney Harbour.
 Check Transport NSW for public transport information.